25 Summer Day Trip Ideas in Connecticut Last Updated: June 2021

 19. Tour a submarine and learn about the amazing history behind the use of submarines in the military at the USS Nautilus Submarine Force Museum.

-20. Walk amongst the prehistoric giants at The Dinosaur Place.
+20. Walk amongst the prehistoric giants at The Dinosaur Place at Nature's Art.

 23. Explore 80 miles of trails, Nature's Playground, Otter Pond, Bendel Pond Picnic Area, and the Heckscher Wild exotic animal exhibit at the Stamford Museum and Nature Center.

-25. Make splash with sea life at Norwalk’s Maritime Aquarium!
+25. Make a splash with sea life at Norwalk’s Maritime Aquarium!

 Mommy Poppins Connecticut is a blog devoted to moms and kids on the go.
 Visit the site or sign up for their free weekly newsletter and let the adventure begin!
 Photo Credits: Mommy Poppins, Action Wildlife Foundation, Lisa Jacobs via Flickr, and coachdenis via Instagram.